Ghost crab: Description

 Exophthalmy is exhibited by seven species in the subfamily: Ocypode brevicornis, Ocypode ceratophthalma, Ocypode gaudichaudii, Ocypode macrocera, Ocypode mortoni, Ocypode rotundata, and Ocypode saratan.
 All of them are found in the Indo-Pacific region with more or less limited ranges, with the exception of Ocypode ceratophthalma, which is found widely.
-Ocypode cursor, found in the Atlantic and the Mediterranean Sea, also possesses a tuft of bristles at the end of its eyestalks.
+Ocypode cursor, found in the Atlantic Ocean and the Mediterranean Sea, also possesses a tuft of bristles at the end of its eyestalks.

 Stridulating ridges also differ from species to species, with some displaying rows of tubercles, others displaying rows of smaller ridges (striae), or a combination of both.
 These are very important in identifying species as they are displayed by both adults and juveniles (though they may be absent in newly regenerated claws).
 They are used by ghost crabs for communication.

 Both exophthalmy and stridulating ridges, however, can not be reliably used to determine phylogenetic relationships between different species of ghost crabs.
 Sakai & Türkay (2013) regarded the shape of the gonopods as more suited for this.
 As gonopods are important in sexual reproduction, they are less likely to evolve randomly in response to the environment.
 Ghost crabs of the genus Hoplocypode can be distinguished from those in Ocypode by examining their gonopods.
 In the former, the first gonopod has a complex, hoof-shaped tip, while in the latter they are simple and curved.

 Ecology

 Ghost crabs dig deep burrows near the intertidal zone of open sandy beaches.
 The burrows are usually composed of a long shaft with a chamber at the end, occasionally with a second entrance shaft.
 They are semi-terrestrial and breathe oxygen from the air through moistened gills.
 They must periodically wet their gills with seawater, usually by taking water from moist sand or by running into the surf and letting the waves wash over them.
 However, they can only remain under water for a limited amount of time, as they will drown.

 Ghost crabs are generalists, scavenging carrion and debris, as well as preying on small animals, including sea turtle eggs and hatchlings, clams, and other crabs.
 They are predominantly nocturnal.
 They remain in their burrows during the hottest part of the day, and throughout the coldest part of the winter.

 Ghost crabs are swift runners, darting away at the slightest sign of danger.
-They either head back to their burrows or plunge into the sea to escape intruders.
+They either head back to their burrows or into the sea to escape intruders.
 The gaits of ghost crabs alter as their speed increases.
 Observations on O. ceratophthalma show it can walk indefinitely using all four pairs of walking legs, occasionally alternating which side leads.
 At higher speeds, the fourth pair of legs is raised off the ground, and at the highest speeds, the crab runs, using only the first and second pairs of walking legs.